-Since January 2011, we have two separate representations in Geneva: the Permanent Mission of the EU to the World Trade Organisation, which I am heading, and the Permanent Delegation of the EU to the United Nations Office and other international organizations in Geneva, which is headed by Ambassador Mariangela Zappia.
+Thank you for your interest in the work of the European Union in Geneva.
+Since January 2011, the EU has two separate representations in Geneva: the Permanent Mission of the EU to the World Trade Organisation, which I am heading, and the Permanent Delegation of the EU to the United Nations Office and other international organizations in Geneva, which is headed by Ambassador Mariangela Zappia.

 Your comments, questions, and suggestions on our activities in Geneva are welcome.